YujieLyu/Focusing/README.md

 #### **Compiling and Installing**

-1. Download the source code.
+1. Clone the source code.
 2. Open it through Android studio.
 3. Select connected devices (your testing phone).
 4. Run the program.